LaraMi92/ghost-gallery/README.md

 # gallery of ghosts

-Using Three.js and a great skybox library (<https://opengameart.org/content/skiingpenguins-skybox-pack?page=4>) that I customised, have a look in the gallery.
+Using Three.js and a great skybox library (<https://opengameart.org/content/skiingpenguins-skybox-pack?page=4>) customised with pictures of my own, have a look in the gallery.